jameshughes89/cs4XX-EvolutionaryComputation/site/student-projects/description.rst

 the instructor via email.

-Modifications, enhancements, novelty , etc.
+Modifications, Enhancements, Novelty , Etc.
 -------------------------------------------

 How the points for the modifications, enhancements, etc. are awarded will depend heavily on the specific project.
 Thus